stateless-solutions/stateless-sdk/readme.md

 api keys app create
 ```

-When this command is executed, the CLI will interactively prompt for the required information step-by-step, including Account ID, API Key Name, an optional API Key Prefix, and an optional expiration date.
+When this command is executed, the CLI will interactively prompt for the required information, including the name of the API key and the number of days until expiration.

 Upon completion, a confirmation message will be displayed with details of the newly created API key.